Gravitational Wave Signals in a Promising Realization of SO(10) Unification: Acknowledgements

 \section{Acknowledgements}

-We would like to thank Vincenzo Branchina, Michal Malinský, and Seong Chan Park for useful discussions.
+We would like to thank Vincenzo Branchina, Michal Malinský, and Seong Chan Park for useful discussions; Rinku Maji and Qaisar Shafi for pointing out very important details of the breaking chains and useful references.
 J.K.\ is supported by the \emph{Brain Pool} program of the National Research Foundation of Korea (NRF) under grant no.\ RS-2023-00283129.
 The work of S.S.\ and I.J.\ is supported by the Basic Science Research Program through the NRF funded by the Ministry of Education through the Center for Quantum Spacetime (CQUeST) of Sogang University (RS-2020-NR049598).
+J.K.\ also acknowledges partial funding and hospitality from CQUeST (RS-2020-NR049598) during the final stage of this work.
 The work of L.V.S.\ is supported by the NRF grant no.\ RS-2023-00273508.
 I.J.\ is also partially supported by the NRF grant RS-2023-00273508.